enzo-project/enzo-e/parameters-file.rst

 (t).

-**Scalar expressions** are any "C-like" expression evaluating to a Scalar, and involving Scalar's, Variable's, operations + - * /, parenthesis, and (almost all) standard functions in math.h.
+**Scalar expressions** are any "C-like" expression evaluating to a Scalar, and involving Scalar's, Variable's, operations '+' '-' '*' '/', '^' (for power), parenthesis, and (almost all) standard functions in math.h.
 Scalar expressions are used for specifying initial or boundary conditions, etc.

    *Note that "-" when used for subtraction must have blank space after it:* ``x-1.0`` *will not be parsed correctly, but* ``x -